enkidevs/curriculum/csharp/csharp-core/control-flow-i-csharp/nested-if-else-csharp.md

 In C#, we can have an `if-else` statement inside another `if-else` statement.
 This is called nesting.

-Nested `if-else` statements can be used to perform complex decision making.

 Here's a basic example:

 ```csharp